 Though an AS/RS system can be a costly expense for an operation to absorb (as we discuss below), one often overlooked benefit is the fact that they can be modular.
 An operation can migrate inventory segments into AS/RS one at a time—for example, prioritizing fast-moving product first—limiting initial expense, and allowing you to slowly transition to full automation.

 AS/RS carries another benefit for operations that are constrained by a small footprint.
 By making better use of the space available in a facility, AS/RS can remove the need for a costly redesign or expansion.
 AS/RS typically requires narrower aisles than do human-operated forklifts; racks can reclaim vertical space, and automation can allow for high-density storage that is difficult to achieve by traditional means.

 Disadvantages of Automated Storage and Retrieval Systems (AS/RS)

 1. High Initial Investment

-The the long run, implementing an automated storage and retrieval system is likely to reduce labor costs and by increasing productivity.
+In the long run, implementing an automated storage and retrieval system is likely to reduce labor costs and increase productivity.
 But these benefits come at a cost: The cost of the initial investment.
 Like many automation endeavors, purchasing an AS/RS is more expensive in the short term than hiring personnel or using other equipment such as forklifts.
 This initial investment can be a challenge for smaller operations that don’t have ready access to capital (although equipment leasing options can help some businesses reduce this barrier to entry).

 As with any kind of equipment or technology, AS/RS will need to undergo routine maintenance and occasional repair.
 This will undoubtedly lead to some operational downtime as occasional repairs and maintenance are made.
 And though still cheaper than the ongoing costs of hiring and employing additional staff, the costs of this maintenance should be considered before implementing any new system.